MattiaOng/SimpleCript/README.md

 SimpleCript
 ===========

-A simple example of symmetric criptation and decriptation.
+An example of symmetric criptation and decriptation.